ncoghlan/misc/notes/python_concepts/import_traps.rst

 happens automatically if you attempt to run a module inside a package from the command line by filename rather than using the ``-m`` switch.

-Consider a simple package layout like the following (I typically use package layouts along these lines in my own projects - a lot of people hate nesting tests inside package directories like this, and prefer a parallel hierarchy, but I favour the ability to use explicit relative imports to keep module
+Consider a project & package layout like the following (I typically use package layouts along these lines in my own projects - a lot of people hate nesting tests inside package directories like this, and prefer a parallel hierarchy, but I favour the ability to use explicit relative imports to keep module